9 Fabulous Fall Foods To Try

 You can find the freshest produce at farmer's markets that continue into the fall, or at your local grocery/produce store.
 Fall produce has the nutritional power to keep you going strong after a fun summer of eating.
 Some seasonal foods are not as popular, but with the correct preparation, they will become your new favorites.
 Give them time and some TLC.

-Fabulous Fall Foods To Try
+Try These 9 Fabulous Fall Foods

 - Celery root.
 Also called celeriac, celery root is celery's green cousin with a tough outer layer.
 It tastes like a cross between a strong celery and parsley.
 Choose one that is small and firm with minimum rootlets and knobs.
 It can be eaten raw or cooked after peeling.
 Mix with mashed potatoes or puree it into a smooth and creamy side dish.
 Celeriac contains small amounts of vitamin B, calcium and iron.

 - Brussels sprouts.
 This hot, new and exciting vegetable is now popping up in a lot of restaurants.
 Brussels sprouts are part of the cabbage family.
 Buy small, bright green sprouts with compact heads.
-They are high in vitamins A and C, and are a fair source of iron.
+They are high in vitamins A and C, and brussels sprouts are a fair source of iron.
 Brussels sprouts are delicious roasted.

 - Pumpkin.
 In the group of orange produce (carrots, sweet potatoes and yams), pumpkins are abundant in the fall.
 A member of the gourd family which includes watermelon and squash, pumpkin has a mild, sweet flavor and the seeds are nutty.
 Choose pumpkins that do not have any blemishes, are smaller (will be more tender) and heavy for their size.
 It can be prepared in any way suitable for winter squash, and is a good source of vitamin A. Even the seeds pack health benefits.